Americandude/blue/README.md

  1:30-3:36PM

- `lmfao i spent 2 hours trying to get the modules to render on the right side of the screen, the reason it took so long was because i had to fix a shitty error that had a very simple solution, but it was hard to debug. also added fps counter and more watermarks :D`
+ `lmfao i spent 3 hours trying to get the modules to render on the right side of the screen, the reason it took so long was because i had to fix a shitty error that had a very simple solution, but it was hard to debug. also added fps counter removed coordinate thing :D`

+4:10-4:36

+`Finished ArrayList, made it sort from greatest to least bc im too lazy to reorder the modules.add`

 ### Contribution
 Feel free to make a pull request, it's best if you add me on discord and tell me what you changed, since I don't have the time to sift through hundreds of files.